asettouf/SynetiqPOC/README.md

 * You also need to create a videos folder to implement video (by default the video should be called video1.ogv) <br />

 The user should have at least read access to the database

-Please contact me in case of issues if you are to use this project: adonis.settouf@gmail.com Please don't hesitate to use this project if you need inspiration in your work.